AdobeDocs/workfront.en/help/quicksilver/product-announcements/betas/campaign-object-beta.md

 >[!NOTE]
 >
->The Campagns Beta is available for all customers in the Preview environment.
-Involvement and participation in this beta program is completely voluntary and optional.
+>The Campaigns Beta is available for all customers in the Preview environment.
+Involvement and participation in this beta program is voluntary and optional.

 ### Availability